TenzinCando/ResumeWebsite/README.md

 # ResumeWebsite

 # Goal
-Converting my resume into a website while learning new languages like Vue and GoLang
+Converting my resume into a PWA while learning new languages like Vue and GoLang

 # Stack
 Vue.js